Breeds Category Icon Breeds

 White Pitbulls: Genetics, Controversy, Pictures & Puppy Prices

-Looking to adopt a White Pitbull but aren't sure why they cost so much?
-Learn all about the White Pitbull, including genetics, puppy costs, and more.
+Are you considering adopting a White Pitbull but aren't sure why they cost so much?
+Learn about the White Pitbull, including genetics, puppy costs, health, care needs, and more.

 Emma Braby Picture

 Is the white Pitbull a rare color, or are they just as common as the rest?
 Some breeders charge more for a Pitbull with a white coat, but what’s the reasoning behind that?
-Pitbulls with white coats inherit that color from birth, and are often bred by breeders specifically for this reason.
-Just make sure that your pup is actually a White Pitbull and not a Dogo Argentino that looks very similar.
+Pitbulls with white coats inherit that color from birth and are often bred by breeders specifically for this reason.

-The American Pitbull Terrier actually has a wide variety of coat colors to choose from.
+The American Pit Bull Terrier (American Pitbull Terrier) has a wide variety of coat colors.
 From silver, fawn, brindle or reverse brindle, red, or blue, he pretty much has a choice of the whole doggy rainbow spectrum.
-And one of the most beautiful and popular colors of them all is brilliant white.
+Brilliant white is one of the most beautiful and popular colors.

 We look at this snow king in all his glory.
-From his looks to his temperament, and what makes him different from any other American Pitbull Terrier.
-We’ll also take a closer look at the genetics behind his beautiful jacket.
-And the difference between him and Pitbulls that suffer from albinism and leucism (don’t worry, we’ll explain it all).
+From his looks to his temperament and what makes him different from any other American Pitbull Terrier.
+We discuss the genetics behind his beautiful jacket and the difference between White Pitbulls and dogs who suffer from albinism and leucism.

 History